On bisectors in quaternionic hyperbolic space: Introduction

 \section{Introduction}

 It is well known that the rank one symmetric spaces of non-compact type are real, complex and quaternionic hyperbolic spaces, or a Cayley hyperbolic plane.
-In order to construct discrete groups of isometries in these geometries, one needs an appropriate notion of polyhedra, which becomes nontrivial in the absence totally geodesic hypersurfaces from which to form a polyhedron's faces in spaces with non-constant sectional curvature.
+In order to construct discrete groups of isometries in these geometries, one needs an appropriate notion of polyhedra, which becomes non-trivial in the absence totally geodesic hypersurfaces from which to form a polyhedron's faces in spaces with non-constant sectional curvature.
 This happens in complex and quaternionic hyperbolic geometries, and in geometry of the Cayley hyperbolic plane.
 Since the faces of Dirichlet fundamental polyhedra are in bisectors, it is natural to use bisectors as the building blocks for polyhedra in these geometries.
+This idea goes back to Giraud \cite{Gir} and was developed further by Mostow \cite{Mos} and Goldman \cite{Gol}, (see also \cite{AGG}, \cite{FP}, \cite{GuP1}, \cite{GuP2}, \cite{DPP} for other examples of fundamental domains bounded by bisectors).

 Therefore, it is necessary to understand the geometric structure of such hypersurfaces.
 In complex hyperbolic geometry, it was done by Mostow \cite{Mos} and Goldman \cite{Gol}.
 They showed that bisectors in complex hyperbolic space ${\rm H^{n}_{\C}}$ admit a decomposition into complex hyperplanes and into totally real totally geodesic submanifolds (meridian decomposition).
 Goldman also proved that these decompositions are unique.
-In this paper, we will show that some basic results from complex hyperbolic geometry carry over to the quaternionic case.
-But, it will be shown that the geometry of bisectors in quaternionic hyperbolic space is more rich.
-First, we prove an analogue of the Mostow decomposition of bisectors in ${\rm H^{n}_{\Q}}$.
-Then we show that any bisector in quaternionic hyperbolic space ${\rm H^{n}_{\Q}}$ is a union of totally geodesic submanifolds of ${\rm H^{n}_{\Q}}$ isometric to ${\rm H^{n}_{\C}}$ intersecting in a common point.
-In some sense, this is an analogue of the Goldman meridian decomposition.
-We call such decompositions the fan decompositions.
-We will show that such decompositions are not unique.
-The existence of fan decompositions implies, in particular, that any bisector in quaternionic hyperbolic space is starlike with respect to any point in its real spine.